Eastern Saline Wetlands

 Nebraska’s saline wetlands are characterized by saline soils and halophytic (salt tolerant) plant species such as spearscale, inland salt grass, sea blite, prairie bulrush and the state endangered saltwort.
 Soils are saline belonging to the Salmo Series of deep, poorly drained bottomland soils of low permeability.
 This soil type commonly occurs near creeks, intermittent lakes, and marshes, and is usually only briefly flooded.
 The source of salinity for these wetlands is not fully understood, but it’s postulated that the salinity is from groundwater inflow that passes through a rock formation containing salts deposited by an ancient inland sea that once covered much of the Great Plains (USDA 1996).
 The remaining saline wetlands may be sustained by saline groundwaters that flow up through Dakota sandstone, the underlying bedrock of soils along the Salt and Little Salt Creeks.
 Dakota sandstone is very porous allowing saline groundwater from deeper shale rock formations containing salt depositions to seep up into overlaying soil horizons.
 The seepage of groundwater over thousands of years from deeply buried saline aquifers has accumulated in salts in the floodplain soils, allowing for the unique wetland type to form.

 The abundant mud flats of the saline wetlands are rich in invertebrate life and frequented by a variety of migratory shore birds, other bird species, and wildlife.
 During the last century, more than 230 species of birds have been reported from the salt basins of Lancaster and Saunders counties.
 This includes a large number of water birds and migratory species including black and king rails, white-face ibis, herring gulls, western and eared grebes, the threatened least tern, two species of plovers, and most species of ducks and geese.
 The Nebraska Game and Parks Commission has held two annual district birding days within the Little Salk Creek Saline Wetlands.
-In May of 2008, over 60 species of birds were sited at Frank Shoemaker marsh and n May 2014 over 90 species of birds were sited in the upper Little Salt Creek Saline Wetlands (Little Salt Form marsh preserve, Little Salt Creek West WMA and Little Salt Springs).
-The Eastern saline wetlands are also home to many saline plants that are found nowhere else in Nebraska.
-Three plant species found growing in the salt marshes are considered rare in Nebraska including the saltmarsh aster (Aster subulatus var. ligulatus), Texas dropseed (Sporobolus texanus) and the state endangered saltwort (Salicornia rubra).
-In addition to the many unique invertebrate, bird, and plant species, the Eastern saline wetlands are also home to hundreds of more familiar mammal, fish, and reptile species.
+In May of 2008, over 60 species of birds were sited at Frank Shoemaker Marsh, and in May 2014 over 90 species of birds were sited in the upper Little Salt Creek Saline Wetlands (Little Salt Form marsh preserve, Little Salt Creek West WMA and Little Salt Springs).
+The Eastern Saline Wetlands are also home to many saline plants that are found nowhere else in Nebraska.
+There are three plant species found growing in the salt marshes considered rare in Nebraska including: the saltmarsh aster (Aster subulatus var. ligulatus), Texas dropseed (Sporobolus texanus) and the state endangered saltwort (Salicornia rubra).
+In addition to the many unique invertebrate, bird, and plant species, the Eastern Saline Wetlands are also home to hundreds of familiar mammal, fish, and reptile species.